 Football-Inspired Workouts for Boxers

 Each sport comes with its own set of physical and mental requirements.
-Some sports require more brute strength, while others rely on reflexes and quick thinking.
+Some sports require more brute strength, while others rely on reflexes and quick decision-making.
 Boxing has many mental and physical requirements.
 You have to be strong, agile, fast, and precise all at once.
-Thankfully, there are specific exercises which develop these skills.
+Thankfully, there are specific exercises that help develop these skills.

 Athletic Qualities Needed In Boxing And Football